How to go Truck Camping in Baja California, Mexico: A Beginner’s guide

 While we don’t claim to be Baja camping experts, we do feel far more knowledgable now than before our first trip.
 And with all that information (that I so badly craved back then) I want to put it to good use and share it here for those of you looking to embark on a Mexico road trip for the first time.

-about the Baja California Peninsula
+About the Baja California Peninsula

 • The Baja California peninsula is comprised of two Mexican states, Baja California & Baja California Sur.